 Shipping labels are rather crucial in the shipping process.
 Without them, the courier driver will not be able to deliver the parcel to its destination.
-But why is the name on the label of the recipient such an essential factor in the shipping process?
+But why is the name on the shipping label of the recipient such an essential factor in the shipping process?

 What does a delivery name mean?